BEST TELESCOPES & GEAR FOR

 Yes!
 There really is such a thing as a light pollution filter.
 It doesn’t remove all city light, but it can greatly enhance the appearance of nebulae by filtering out the light produced by sodium vapor lights.
 The effect is dramatic, making this a must-have accessory for urban observers.

 Our favorites for deep-sky-centric viewing:

-Celestron Evolution 6" SCT (really slick computerized scope you can drive with your smart phone, tablet, etc., AND it's really portable)
+- Celestron Evolution 6" SCT (Slick computerized scope you can drive with your smart phone, tablet, etc., AND it's really portable)

 The scopes and accessories featured on this page are our best performing and most popular for urban viewing.
 If you would like some help selecting the perfect setup for your backyard, give us a call!
 We can answer all of your questions and help you get started.

 Sky-Watcher USA 10" Flextube SkyScan GoTo Collapsible Dobsonian (S11810)